ditschedev/nuxtjs-ghost/README.md

   key: 'YOUR_API_KEY'
 }
 ```

+#### Environment Variables
+If you don't want sensitive data in your code, or got multiple environments, you can use environment variables to configure this plugin.

+`GHOST_API_KEY`: Sets the api key.
+`GHOST_API_URL`: Sets the api endpoint.

 ## Usage
 The usage is pretty straight forward.
 This package is just a wrapper for the official [JavaScript Content API](https://ghost.org/docs/api/v3/content/).
 Please check out their documentation to learn about [filtering](https://ghost.org/docs/api/v3/content/#parameters) or [pagination](https://ghost.org/docs/api/v3/content/#pagination).
 The `filter` parameter of the following methods is an `object` representation of the available query filters.